(click to skip ahead)

-The University of Michigan essays are kind of like the Pyramid of Giza if you turned it upside down and cut it into thirds.
+The University of Michigan essays are kind of like the Pyramid of Giza if you turned it upside down and cut it in half.

 The tip of a pyramid is pretty small, so you can’t fit a ton of stuff into that space.
-As move toward the base (which is up, if it’s upside down), each third is bigger than the one that came before it.
-In much the same way, each University of Michigan essay prompt gets progressively broader in scope and larger in terms of word count.
-As the questions become less specific, the application gives you more room to answer and vice versa.
+But as you go down (or up, if it’s upside down), you’ve got a lot more space to move around in.
+In much the same way, each University of Michigan essay prompts gets progressively broader in scope and larger in terms of word count.

 Think of writing the University of Michigan essays as constructing a literary upside-down Pyramid of Giza.
 Every part is different, but each one connects to the others.
-And, every third of it has to be strong to keep the overall structure from crumbling.
+And these, in conjunction with your personal statement, build a strong foundation for your reader.

 But before you dive right into the prompts, get an extensive, by-the-numbers look at UMich’s offerings in its Common Data Set, and for deeper insights into how the university wants to grow and evolve, read its strategic plan.